-Poker played with money has been prohibited in Norway for decades.
-However, in 2014, amendments to the lottery-regulation opened up for organisations, which have a socially beneficial or humanitarian purpose, to apply for a permit to organize a national championship in poker.
+In 2014 the lottery-regulation opened up for organisations, which have a socially beneficial or humanitarian purpose, to apply for a permit to organize a national championship in poker played with money.
 This permit gives the right to arrange national championship in poker, for the benefit of the organisation, for a period of three years.

-Being effective from January 1, 2015, the Norwegian government has amended the Lottery Act as regards low stakes poker, typically played in private homes between friends and individuals with close relations.
-Pursuant to the amended regulation, it is legal to play poker with money in private homes with a maximum of 10 players, and if the total stake per player do not exceed 1000 NOK.
+From January 1, 2015, the Norwegian government has amended the Lottery Act as regards low stakes poker, typically played in private homes between friends and individuals with close relations.
+Pursuant to the amended regulation, it is legal to play poker with money in private homes with a maximum of 20 players, and if the total stake per player do not exceed 1000 NOK.
 Furthermore, private poker arrangements are only allowed if they do not have an organized or professional character.

 The Norwegian Gaming Authority also supervise illegal pyramid games in Norway.